fracab/SelfOrganizingMaps/README.md

 ## References

-- Scottish Government (2016) ‘The Scottish Index of Multiple Deprivation (SIMD)’, pp. 1–20.
+\- Scottish Government (2016) ‘The Scottish Index of Multiple Deprivation (SIMD)’, pp. 1–20.
-Skupin, A. and Agarwal, P. (2008) ‘Introduction: What is a Self-Organizing Map?’, Self-Organising Maps:
+\-Skupin, A. and Agarwal, P. (2008) ‘Introduction: What is a Self-Organizing Map?’, Self-Organising Maps:
   Applications in Geographic Information Science, pp. 1–20.
-Vesanto, J. and Alhoniemi, E. (2000) ‘Clustering of the self-organizing map’, IEEE Transactions on Neural Networks, 11(3), pp. 586–600.
+\-Vesanto, J. and Alhoniemi, E. (2000) ‘Clustering of the self-organizing map’, IEEE Transactions on Neural Networks, 11(3), pp. 586–600.